Joe Dallesandro: Early modeling career

 In 1965, Dallessandro made his way to the West Coast with a friend and briefly worked at a pizza shop.
 When Dallesandro was looking for a job, someone recommended modeling.
 He was unaware that they meant nude modeling, but at the age of 16, he ended up supporting himself by modeling for Bob Mizer's Athletic Model Guild and Bruce Bellas (Bruce of Los Angeles).
 Mizer later stated that Dallesandro gave his age as 19 when he posed for him.
-In one sitting, Mizar took a short 8mm film and 86 photographs, some of which were published in Physique Pictorial's September 1967, January 1967, and July 1975 issues.
+In one sitting, Mizer took a short 8mm film and 86 photographs, some of which were published in Physique Pictorial's September 1967, January 1967, and July 1975 issues.
 The photos Bellas took were published in The Male Figure.